fluiddynsci/EngSketchPad/README.txt

     ESP geometry construction and is found in the ESP subdirectory and the second on analysis is found in the CAPS subdirectory.
 The PDFs and MP4s of the lectures can be found in the (sub)subdirectory "lectures".
-    Please do not apply the overlays -- they are specifically for ESP 1.19.
+    Do NOT apply the overlays -- they are specifically for ESP 1.19.

     Apple notes:
     (1) You CANNOT download the distributions using a browser.
 For instructions on how to get ESP see MACdownloads.txt on the web site.
+    (2) You must have XQuartz at a minimum release of 2.8.1 for some supplied executables to function.
-    (2) Big Sur (11.x) is now fully tested.
+    (3) Big Sur and Monterey are now fully tested.
-    (3) Apple M1 computers are natively supported but require Rosetta2 for the execution of some legacy CAPS apps.
+    (4) Apple M1 computers are natively supported but require Rosetta2 for the running of some legacy CAPS apps.
 Rosetta2 can be installed by executing the following command: "softwareupdate --install-rosetta".
-    (4) M1 builds must be done in a "native" shell.
+    (5) M1 builds must be done in a "native" shell.
 That is, typing "arch" must return "arm64".
+    (6) If Safari blocks a pop-up (for example, the flowchart in ESP), you can press the rectangular button in the Smart Search field and allow the file to be seen.

 1. Prerequisites

     The most significant prerequisite for this software is OpenCASCADE.
-    This ESP release only supports the prebuilt versions marked 7.3.1 and 7.4.1, which are available at http://acdl.mit.edu/ESP.
+    This ESP release only supports the prebuilt versions marked 7.4.1 and 7.6.0, which are available at http://acdl.mit.edu/ESP.
 Please DO NOT report any problems with any other versions of OpenCASCADE, much effort has been spent in "hardening" the OpenCASCADE code.
-It is advised that all ESP users update to 7.3.1/7.4.1 because of better robustness, performance.
-If you are still on a LINUX box with a version of gcc less than 4.8, you may want to consider an upgrade, so that at least 7.3.1 can be used.
+It is advised that all ESP users update to 7.4.1/7.6.0 because of better robustness and performance.
+If you are still on a LINUX box with a version of gcc less than 4.8, you will have to upgrade to a newer OS or version of gcc.

     Another prerequisite is a WebGL/Websocket capable Browser.
 In general these include Mozilla's FireFox, Google Chrome and Apple's Safari.
     Internet Explorer and legacy versions of Edge are NOT supported because of a problem in their Websockets implementation.
-The "Chromium" version of Microsoft Edge is now supported.
+The "Chromium" version of Microsoft Edge is fully supported.
 Also, note that there have been some reports of problems with Intel Graphics and some WebGL Browsers.
 For LINUX, "zlib" development is required.